orangeadam3/terra121/CREATIONS.md

 # Creations showcase

-We love seeing people make videos and content with our mod, this is a dedicated page to finding people
+We love seeing people make videos, content, and creations with our mod, this is a dedicated page to those creations and showing our appreciation.

 Check out a mod showcase by [Baccar Wozat](https://www.youtube.com/channel/UClbmNgZmGahCDKcs8_aMN0A), Administrator and Moderator on the [Cubic Chunks Discord](https://discord.gg/kMfWg9m), and has been interested in the development of our mod since the beginning.